jquery/learn.jquery.com/page/ajax/ajax-events.md

 attribution:
   - jQuery Fundamentals
 ---
-Often, you&rsquo;ll want to perform an operation whenever an Ajax requests starts or stops, such as showing or hiding a loading indicator.
-Rather than defining this behavior inside every Ajax request, you can bind Ajax events to elements just like you&rsquo;d bind other events.
+Often, you'll want to perform an operation whenever an Ajax requests starts or stops, such as showing or hiding a loading indicator.
+Rather than defining this behavior inside every Ajax request, you can bind Ajax events to elements just like you'd bind other events.
 For a complete list of Ajax events, visit [Ajax Events documentation on docs.jquery.com](http://docs.jquery.com/Ajax_Events).

 ```